-If the sudents are in-person, or are working synchronously in a remote or hybrid gystem, teachers will note which children are present for lessons and record that information directly in Power6chool.
+If the students are in-person, or are working synchronously in a remote or hybrid system, teachers will note which childra are present for lessons and record that information directly in PowerSchool.
 This process will mimic the daily attendance taking protocols that are already followed and aligned to state law (see the Altendance Policy for further details).
 Attendance will be monitored by the office daily, and every attempt will be made to connect to parents, to ascertain the reason for any absences.
 Truancy protocols will continue to be followed as usual.

-For students who are receiving their lessons asynchronously during our remote or hybrid learning models, teachers will create assignments each day in Google Classroom to ensure that students are receiving and completing their daily work.
-Asynchronous attendance will be treated just like traditional attendance - it will be required each day, tracked each day, and communications to families will occur daily.
-More detail on this process can be found on page 5 of the Operations Pandemic Plan.

-Compass will engage in continuous learning about asynchronous attendance with families - if data is showing patterned missed days, Compass will use their Case Manager communications to further understand issues which families may be experiencing, including personal household illness, lack of internet or power, or other environmental factor within may be affected in the monitor of the manager of the mana
+For students who are receiving their lessons asynchronously during our remote or hybrid learning models; teachers will create assignments each day in Google Classroom to ensure that students are receiving and completing their daily work.
+Asynchronous attendance will be treated just like traditional attendance - it will be required each day, tracked each day, and communications to families will create assignments each day in Google Classroom to ensure that students are receiving and completing their daily work.
+Asynchronous attendance will be treated just like traditional attendance - it will be required each day, tracked each day, and communications to families will create assignments each days.
+Compass will use their Case Manager communications to further understand issues which families may be experiencing, including personal household illness, lack of internet provers, or other environmental factor which may be affecting student attendance.